thersites-ac/hippokleides-glory-horse/README.md

     * share clips between channels
     * record only individual users, or allow users to opt out of recording
     * it would be nice if `ClipManager::sync` were atomic, to roll back the deletion in the case of a download error
+    * opt-in recording: has `AuthLevel.USER`, but requires people in the voice chat to respond to a bot message to be recorded